Apipa169/Assistant-Relay-for-Hassio/assistant_relay/README.md

 # Assistant Relay for Hassio
-This addon brings Assistant Relay (by greghesp) to Hass.io.
+This add-on brings Assistant Relay (by greghesp) to Hass.io.

 > Assistant Relay is a Node.js server that exposes the Google Assistant as a REST API.